Influence Trumps Validation

 But what if these guys told you to do it.

 Validation can only get you so far.
-Influence on the other hand, can make you so powerful that even you can get the world to buy into a “crazy idea”.
+On the other hand, influence can make you so powerful that even you can get the world to buy into a “crazy idea”.